Fig Tree Cave

 Please note

-• Last ticket sales are 3pm.
-Visitors are requested to leave the cave by 4.15 pm
+• Visitors are requested to leave the cave by 4.15pm.

-• The cave is accessed by a token-operated door, a short walk from the visitor centre.
+• The cave is accessed by a token-operated door, a 15min walk from the visitor centre.
+Online ticket holders will need to collect a token from the visitor centre before heading to the cave entrance.

 • The ground in the cave can be slippery, so please take care.

-Be inspired by your journey through this magnificent show cave.
-On a self-guided tour you can set your own pace and stop as often as you like.
-You can pause to take in the awesome cave formations surrounding you the whole way.
+Be inspired by your journey through this magnificent cave.
+You can set your own pace on a self-guided tour, pausing as often as you like to take in the awesome cave formations that surround you.

-The carefully placed lighting means you won’t miss a thing – look out for the stalactites and stalagmites, the helictites and cave coral, and other beautiful cave decorations.
-The cool cave air will make you feel like you’ve stepped into another world, and the information you’ll discover along the way means you’ll leave a cave expert.
+The carefully placed lighting means you won’t miss a thing – look out for stalactites, stalagmites, helictites, cave coral and other beautiful cave decorations.
+The cool cave air will make you feel like you’ve stepped into another world, and the information you discover along the way means you’ll leave a cave expert.

 For directions, safety and practical information, see visitor info